andygock/auth-server/README.md

 Be aware that the authentication cookie used by default uses the [secure attribute](https://en.wikipedia.org/wiki/Secure_cookie) thus the demo will only work when connecting via

 - HTTPS to a non-local IP address, or
-- HTTPS to a hostname, or
+- HTTPS to a hostname other than "localhost", or
 - HTTP/HTTPS to localhost.

 ## Production